CHAPTER 6 - TRANSPORT AND KINETICS

 Figure: Reversible First Order Reactions: A <=> P

 Go to the following spread sheet and change the values of k1 and k2.
 Note the changes in the graphs.
-Remember that the dissociation constant, Kd, is related to the rate constants by the formula Kd = k2/k1.
-Note that if the first order rate constants are equal , Kd = Keq =1 and the equilibrium concentrations of A and P are equal.
+Remember from our discussion of macromolecule:ligand binding, the dissociation constant, Kd, was related to the rate constants by the formula Kd = k2/k1.
+Note that if the first order rate constants for a reversible chemical reaction are equal, Keq (and its inverse) equal 1, and the equilibrium concentrations of A and P are equal.

 Consecutive First Order Reactions